Jacobus, Pennsylvania

 Jacobus (/dʒɑːkoʊbʌs/) is a borough in York County, Pennsylvania.
-A suburb of York, the population was 1,829 at the time of the 2020 census.
+The population was 1,829 at the time of the 2020 census.
+The borough is located to the south of nearby York.

 History

-Founded in 1837, Jacobus was originally called "New Paradise".
-The name was later changed because of misdelivered mail between New Paradise and the town of Paradise, Pennsylvania, in neighboring Lancaster County.
+Founded in 1837, Jacobus was originally called "New Paradise."
+The name was later changed because of misdelivered mail between New Paradise and the town of Paradise, in neighboring Lancaster County.

 The name "Jacobus" was derived from the name of the town's postmaster, Jacob Geiselman (1829–1909).
-To correct the problem of the misdelivered mail, the United States Post Office Department notified Geiselman to change the name of the post office.
-However, Geiselman was unable to think of another name.
-Therefore, the mail was sorted and forwarded to Geiselman labeled as,"Jacob-US Mail;" which was later shortened to "Jacob-US."
+To correct the problem of the misdelivered mail, the United States Post Office Department notified Geiselman to change the name of the post office; however, Geiselman was unable to think of another name.
+Therefore, the mail was sorted and forwarded to Geiselman labeled as "Jacob-US Mail"; which was later shortened to "Jacob-US."
 The post office was then renamed Jacobus, and the town was renamed accordingly.
-In 1929, Jacobus became an incorporated borough under Pennsylvania law.
+In 1929, Jacobus became an incorporated borough under Pennsylvanian law.

+Notable Places and Surrounding Area

+Jacobus and its surrounding area is home to a number of parks, trails, lakes, and other places of natural beauty as well as being just off the historic York County Rail Trail.
+The surrounding area of Jacobus in Springfield Township also features farms and agricultural land.

+Richard M. Nixon County Park, a 187-acre wildlife park, is located just outside the borough.
+The park features foot traffic only trails and a variety of natural habitats, has wildlife feeding areas, and operates the Nixon Park Nature Center.
+First opened in 1978 and then expanded in 1992, the 14,000 square foot Nature Center houses displays of past and present wildlife of York County, various Native American artifacts, mounts of wildlife from all over the world, among other displays.

+The Jacobus area also features Lake Redman and Lake Williams, two reservoirs operated by the York Water Company.
+Both lakes lie within the William Kain County Park.
+The park is a 1,637-acre park which features fishing, boating, hunting, horseshoe pits, RC aircraft landing strip, among others.
+The park also operates the William Kain County Trail System; a system of 12 marked trails open to mountain biking, horseback riding, or walking.

 Geography

 Jacobus is located at 39°52′57″N 76°42′43″W (39.882516, -76.712068).

-According to the United States Census Bureau, the borough has a total area of 0.9 sqmi, all of it land.
+According to the United States Census Bureau, the borough has a total area of 0.9 sqmi, all land.